9mtair/BlackNET/README.md

 Free advanced and modern Windows botnet with a nice and secure PHP panel developed using VB.NET.

+this botnet controller comes with a lot of features and the most secure panel for free

 Developed By: Black.Hacker

 ## What You Can Do